SciTools/iris/docs/src/whatsnew/latest.rst

    of how the pull request changes affect performance. (feature branch:
    :pull:`5431`)

+#. `@trexfeathers`_ added a catch to the overnight benchmark workflow to raise
+   an issue if the overnight run fails - this was previously an 'invisible' problem. (feature branch: :pull:`5432`)

 .. comment
     Whatsnew author names (@github name) in alphabetical order.
 Note that,